Survival Modeling of Suicide Risk with Rare and Uncertain Diagnoses: Simulation Study

 In Setting 1, we considered $p=8$ covariates, $x_k$, $k\in\{1,\ldots,8\}$, that were randomly generated from multivariate normal distribution with marginal means zero and variances one.
 The correlation between $x_k$ and $x_l$, $k\neq l$, was set to be $\rho^{\lvert k - l \rvert}$, where $\rho = 0.2$.
 We considered two overlapped but different sets of covariates in the logistic model and the Weibull-Cox model.
 The covariates $x_4$--$x_8$ were used in the logistic model for generating the susceptible indicators for each subject.
 For susceptible subjects, the covariates $x_1$--$x_5$ were used in the Weibull Cox model for generating event times.
 The underlying true non-zero covariate coefficients were fixed to be $\bb^0 = \bg^0 = {(0.8, 0.5, 1, 0.3, 0.6)}^{\top}$ in both parts.
 We assumed that the underlying true sets of covariates were both known in the low-dimensional settings.
 In other words, among eight covariates, only $x_1$--$x_5$ were considered in the Cox model~\eqref{eqn:cox} and only $x_4$--$x_8$ were considered in the logistical model~\eqref{eqn:logis}, and no regularization was applied in all methods.

-The estimation results are presented in Table~\ref{tab:est:mod}, which show that I.Cure gave better estimation performance in both model parts than those competing methods and close performance compared with the oracle method in all 8 scenarios.
-In addition, the AUC's on identifying the true events from uncertain records were about 80\% using I.Cure, only at most 8\% lower than those from the oracle method across all scenarios; the detailed results are presented in Table~\ref{tab:simu:mcer} of the Supplementary Materials.
+The estimation results are presented in Table~\ref{tab:est:mod}, which show that I.Cure gave better estimation performance in both model parts than those competing methods and close performance compared with the oracle method in almost all 8 scenarios.
+In addition, the AUC's on identifying the true events from uncertain records were about 75\% using I.Cure, about 13\% lower than those from the oracle method across all scenarios; the detailed results are presented in Supplementary Materials.

 We estimated the standard error estimates based on inter-quartile range and normal approximation.
 To check the performance of the proposed method in making inferences about the unknown covariate coefficients, we used bootstrap with 200 bootstrap samples.
-The mean of standard error (SE) estimates and the empirical SEs for the coefficient of all covariates are presented in Table~\ref{tab:simu:se} of the Supplementary Materials.
-The bootstrap SE estimates appear to be close to the empirical SEs of the coefficient estimates in most of the settings.
+The mean of standard error (SE) estimates and the empirical SEs for the coefficient of all covariates are presented in Supplementary Materials.
+The bootstrap SE estimates were close to the empirical SEs of the coefficient estimates in most of the settings.